 Once I’ve listed out all of my events, I take those same sentences, put them in a paragraph/novel format, edit them, and then add more descriptions, dialogue, etc. I prefer this strategy because I am still writing, but it’s just writing out the skeleton of my novel.
 It takes me a lot less time to write this way, and I don’t feel like I am wasting the time I could be writing by planning what I am going to write.
 This works great for people like myself who respond well to lists.

 This is similar to the list strategy, but relies more heavily on formatting with chapters and scenes involved.
-So this is a more structured format.
+So this is a more structured format and one of the most involved of the writing strategies.
 For example:

 - Chapter 1